USCbiostats/PM516/docs/syllabus-a.md

 ## Course Requirements

 ### Communication
-Blackboard (data sets, assignment submission), website (course materials), USC e-mail and Slack (communication).
+All course materials will be available through this website.
+We will use USC e-mail for formal communication and Slack for informal collaborative communication.
 Because the class covers aspects of consulting, including face-to-face interactions, <u>please practice having your webcam on during class.</u>

 ### Textbook
 Cabrera J, McDougall A. Statistical Consulting.
 Springer Science & Business Media; 2002 Jan 2.
 (Textbook may be available through the USC libraries at libraries.usc.edu)